 In summary, the choice between porcelain and ceramic tiles depends on your specific needs and preferences.
 If you require a highly durable, water-resistant, and versatile tile for various applications, porcelain is an excellent choice.
 Ceramic tiles, on the other hand, offer affordability and a wide array of design possibilities, making them a suitable option for interior projects where moisture exposure is limited.

-The team at Conestoga Tile would be happy to tell you all about the difference between porcelain and ceramic tile.
+The team at Conestoga Tile would be happy to tell you all about porcelain and ceramic tile.
 We invite you to contact us with your questions and for assistance selecting the perfect tile for your home.